OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   Device: bcce
   SVendor:        8086
   SDevice:        1771
-  PhySlot:        1-1
+  PhySlot:        1
   Rev:    02
   NUMANode:       1
-  IOMMUGroup:     8
+  IOMMUGroup:     180
   ```

 ### **4.5 Minimal FIM**

-In a minimal FIM, the exercisers and Ethernet subsystem are removed from the design, and the AFU PR area is expanded to make use of the available area previously used by the removed components.
-This minimal FIM is useful for HDL applications.
+In a minimal FIM, the exercisers and Ethernet subsystem are removed from the design, the PF/VF configuration is reduced to either 2PF/0VF or 1PF/1VF, and the AFU PR area is expanded to make use of the available area previously used by the removed components.

-There are two types of provided minimal FIMs:
+There are two pre-provided PCIe configurations that can be used to create minimal FIM:

-* 2PF: this minimal FIM has two physical functions, with the APF/BPF on PF0, and the AFU PR region on PF1.
+* 2PF: this PCIe configuration has two physical functions, with the APF/BPF on PF0, and the AFU PR region on PF1.

     ![](images/minimal_fim_2pf_block_diagram.png)

-* 1PF/1VF: This minmal FIM has a single physical function, with the APF/BPF on PF0, and the AFU PR region on PF0-VF0.
+* 1PF/1VF: This PCIe configuration has a single physical function, with the APF/BPF on PF0, and the AFU PR region on PF0-VF0.

     ![](images/minimal_fim_1pf_1vf_block_diagram.png)

-The FIM source repository contains OFSS file that can be used to build the two different types of minimal FIM.
+The FIM source repository contains OFSS file that can be used to configure the PCIe IP for the minimal FIM.

-* `$OFS_ROOTDIR/tools/ofss_config/n6001_2pf.ofss`
+* `$OFS_ROOTDIR/tools/ofss_config/pcie/pcie_host_2pf.ofss`
-* `$OFS_ROOTDIR/tools/ofss_config/n6001_1pf_1vf.ofss`
+* `$OFS_ROOTDIR/tools/ofss_config/pcie/pcie_host_1pf_1vf.ofss`

 #### **4.5.1 Walkthrough: Create a Minimal FIM**

 Perform the following steps to create a Minimal FIM.
+A minimal FIM is one that has the host exercisers and ethernet subsystem removed.
+This frees up resources that can be used.

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

-* This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)] for instructions on setting up a deployment environment.
+* This walkthrough requires an OFS Agilex PCIe Attach deployment environment for hardware testing.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on setting up a deployment environment.

 Steps:

 1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
-Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. [N6001 ONLY] The OFS FIM repo provides a PR assignments TCL file which optimizes the PR region for the minimal FIM.
 Copy the minimal PR assignments TCL file into the `pr_assignments.tcl` file location for use in the FIM build process.